applicaster/developer.applicaster.com/book/player/iOS.md

   @objc optional static func pluggablePlayerInit(playableItem item: ZPPlayable?) -> ZPPlayerProtocol?
   @objc optional static func pluggablePlayerInit(playableItems items: [ZPPlayable]?, configurationJSON: NSDictionary?) -> ZPPlayerProtocol?
 ```
-The methods differ with the option to pass either one item or multiple item and a configuration dictionary.
+The methods differ with the option to pass either one item or multiple items and a configuration dictionary.

-### Full screen player presentation
+### Fullscreen player presentation
-The following functions will trigger full screen player playback:
+The following functions will trigger fullscreen player playback:
 ``` swift
   func presentPlayerFullScreen(_ rootViewController: UIViewController, configuration: ZPPlayerConfiguration?)
   @objc optional func presentPlayerFullScreen(_ rootViewController: UIViewController, configuration: ZPPlayerConfiguration?, completion: (() -> Void)?)
 ```
-It is preferable to implement the second function with completion where relevant.
+It is preferable to implement the second function with completion, where relevant.

 ### Inline playback methods
 The following functions should be use to display and remove inline players.